 If you’re on a cruise, you’ve likely heard of Playa Mia.
 This is an excursion often offered by the cruise ship, however you can also book this on your own and even get transportation included.

 This family friendly resort truly has a lot to offer.
-Here are some of the main attractions with are included with your Beach Access Pass:

-A large pool, water-slides, young children’s splash park, floating water park, paddle boats, underwater Mayan village for snorkeling and more!
+Some of the main attractions with are included with your Beach Access Pass include a large pool, water-slides, young children’s splash park, floating water park, paddle boats, underwater Mayan village for snorkeling and more!

 If you would like food and drinks included, you can opt for a package which includes this.